GGAlanSmithee/learning-intel-x86-assembly/005_for_loop/005_for_loop.md

 ### `inc` and `add`

 This example also includes two additional general instructions, `inc` and `add`.
-I won't go into detail of how they work, but it very much has to do with performing arethmetic operations, storing the resuts, and setting flags accordingly. `inc` stands for increment (AKA `++` in C) and `add` is ofcourse an addition.
+I won't go into detail of how they work, but it very much has to do with performing arithmetic operations, storing the results, and setting flags accordingly. `inc` stands for increment (AKA `++` in C) and `add` is of course an addition.

 ## Additional thoughts